 Don’t forget to consider this characteristic before pulling the trigger on any of the alternatives we listed above.
 Especially if you’re a beginner who still has a lot to learn on how to operate an MPC controller.

 Best Live MIDI controller: Conclusion

 There are a few great alternatives to the Ableton Pus, but also many options with features that are nowhere close to what this controller offers.
 Know what to look for in the best Ableton Push 2 alternatives and understand when to say no.

 For a more compact experience, choose the Akai MPD 218.
 This one features a MIDI-over-USB interface, which means universal compatibility with your equipment and PC.
 It has multiple pads that can be customized, and it features industry-standard MPC controls.

-Need something with bigger and more impressive features?
-Then the Launchpad Pro is the way to go, featuring an LED-backlit series of pads, as well as a system that is highly configurable.
+It features an LED-backlit series of pads, as well as a system that is highly configurable.